ENOTO: Improving Offline-to-Online Reinforcement Learning with Q-Ensembles: Experiments

-\cref{fig:Mujoco-E2O-CQL} shows the performance of the E2O-CQL method (E2O instantiated on CQL) and baseline methods during the online fine-tuning phase.
-Compared with pure online RL methods such as SAC and Scratch, E2O-CQL starts with a well-performed policy and learns quickly and stably, proving the benefits of offline pre-training.
-For offline RL methods, IQL shows limited improvement as complete pessimistic training is no longer suitable for online fine-tuning, while E2O-CQL displays fast fine-tuning.
+Fig.~\ref{fig:Mujoco-ENOTO-CQL} shows the performance of the ENOTO-CQL method (ENOTO instantiated on CQL) and baseline methods during the online fine-tuning phase.
+Compared with pure online RL methods such as SAC and Scratch, ENOTO-CQL starts with a well-performed policy and learns quickly and stably, proving the benefits of offline pre-training.
+For offline RL methods, IQL shows limited improvement as complete pessimistic training is no longer suitable for online fine-tuning, while ENOTO-CQL displays fast fine-tuning.
 Among other offline-to-online RL methods, the performance of AWAC is limited by the quality of the dataset due to the operation of training its policy to imitate actions with high advantage estimates, resulting in slow improvement during the online phase.
-While Balanced Replay can attain performance second only to E2O-CQL on some datasets, it also suffers from unstable training.
-PEX experiences severe performance drop during the initial stage of online fine-tuning on several datasets as the new policies trained in the online phase are random at the beginning and have a negative impact on the training stability.
-Overall, our E2O-CQL method outperforms the baseline methods in terms of training stability, learning efficiency and final performance on most tasks.
+While BR can attain performance second only to ENOTO-CQL on some datasets, it also suffers from unstable training.
+PEX exhibits a notable decline in performance during the initial stages of online fine-tuning across various datasets, attributed to the randomness of newly trained policies in the early phase, which negatively affects training stability.
+Although the original PEX paper does not explicitly address this phenomenon, a meticulous examination of its experimental section reveals that performance drop indeed affects PEX.
+We contend that the phenomenon of performance drop is a pivotal concern in the domain of offline-to-online RL, warranting significant attention.
+Turning to the Cal-QL algorithm, while its efficacy is prominently showcased in intricate tasks such as Antmaze, Adroit, and Kitchen, as emphasized in the paper, we note a more subdued performance in traditional MuJoCo tasks.
+The enhancements during the online phase appear relatively constrained.
+However, its most salient attribute lies in its exceptional stability, effectively circumventing the issue of performance drop.
+It is worth noting that the Hopper-medium-expert-v2 dataset represents a special case where most considered offline-to-online RL methods exhibit varying degrees of performance drop, except for Cal-QL, which maintains its offline-stage performance while remaining stable.

+It is important to underscore that due to the partial incompleteness of code provided by certain baseline algorithms, our experiments partially rely on publicly available and widely accepted code repositories from GitHub~\cite{seno2022d3rlpy,tarasov2022corl}.
+Consequently, the experimental results may exhibit slight deviations from the reported outcomes in the original papers, which will be comprehensively detailed in the appendix.
+Nevertheless, through rigorous comparisons encompassing both the baseline papers' original performance metrics and the results obtained from our code implementation, our ENOTO method consistently surpasses the baseline approaches in terms of training stability, learning efficiency, and final performance across most tasks.
+Unfortunately, due to constraints within this text, we can only present the results attained from executing the code, as graphical representations from the source papers cannot be seamlessly incorporated.